sayeedhussain/iOS_Logger/README.md

 * prints **Sat Feb 18 23:38:37 2017 ViewController.swift(viewDidLoad())[23]: Hello** to log.txt file stored in /Caches dir in app sandbox.

 #### Installation
 Download the zip and copy /Logger folder to you project.
+Add this line to your bridging header file **#import "FileLoggerC.h"**.
+If it doesn't exist, you need to create one.